“I’m a vulnerable man, but I’m especially an artist that dreams of homeland and life, that are super-connected.” Don’t leave me alone!

 At the tip of the message, he moves hearts with a humane appeal: Don’t leave me alone.

-He asks people to not “lose faith in the nice, in fact and freedom winning out.
+He asks people to not “lose faith in the great, in reality and freedom winning out.
 I need to ask you to support free art, my art, irrespective of where it’s.
 Don’t leave me alone.
 Don’t leave Cuba’s fate within the hands of a dictator or within the hands of destiny.
 Support the San Isidro Movement and his philosophy, which is removed from being dead.
-Irrespective of where every one in every of its members finds themselves, every person who identifies with San Isidro, with the San Isidro Movement, goes to live out this philosophy of art, freedom, and prosperity.”
+Irrespective of where every certainly one of its members finds themselves, every person that identifies with San Isidro, with the San Isidro Movement, goes to live out this philosophy of art, freedom, and prosperity.”

 Luisma gives thanks, hope, speaks about dreams, union and shows us his suffering and his convictions.
 It’s inspiring to take heed to him: “For so long as music gives me strength, even in the event that they stick me in essentially the most hidden cell in Guantanamo or under a rock, I’ll discover a way for my art to achieve you and to proceed to bet on total freedom.”

 Read more from Cuba here on Havana Times